x12q/kotlin-randomizer/README.md

 ### [For sealed class](#top) <a id="rule-1-2"></a>

-For sealed class, if no custom randomizer is provided (either via `random()` or `@Randomizable`), a random implementation will be chosen and generated.
+For sealed class, if no custom randomizer is provided (either via `random()` or `@Randomizer`), a random implementation will be chosen and generated.

 ### [For interface & abstract class](#top) <a id="rule-1-3"></a>

 For interface and abstract classes, a custom randomizer must be provided:
 - either via the `random()` function
-- or `@Randomizable` on such interfaces or abstract classes
+- or `@Randomizer` on such interfaces or abstract classes
-- or `@Randomizable`on parameter of such type
+- or `@Randomizer`on parameter of such type

 Otherwise the library will crash.